Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

 ---
 This is referring to where we are planning to have our contract deployed to and interact with.

->In this example, we will use a local blockchain for our deployment since we will be provided with accounts, private keys and already be funded
+>In this example, we will use a local blockchain for our deployment since we will be provided with accounts, private keys and already pre-funded with test Ethers

 * Local - running a version of a blockchain on our computer